TorbjornHoltmon/holtmon.dev/content/articles/generating-a-typescript-client-from-swagger-openapi-and-publishing-it-as-a-package.md

 There are many ways that you can generate a client from swagger.
 One of them is using Dotnet and the library [Nswag](https://github.com/RicoSuter/NSwag).

-In this article I will detail how you can create your a Typescript client, transpile and package it, and finally publish it as a github npm package that you can consume on your frontend.
-The result will be a repository where all you need to do is update the package version, and github actions will update the client with the newest version of the OpenApi documentation.
+In this article I will detail how you can create a Typescript client from Swagger / OpenApi, transpile and package it, and finally publish it as a github npm package that you can consume on your frontend.
+The result will be a repository where all you need to do is update the package version, and github actions will update the client with the newest version of the Swagger / OpenApi documentation.

 #### Using my pre-configured repo

 Further down the article I will explain how to set this up for yourselves.
 If you are not interested in the details you only need to [download my repo which is available here](www.google.com) and make these changes:

-Update the nswag.json to match your Swagger / OpenApi docs and name your client in `Dotnet.OpenApi.Client.Generator/nswag.json`
+Update the `nswag.json` to match your Swagger / OpenApi docs in `Dotnet.OpenApi.Client.Generator/nswag.json`

 ```json{}[Dotnet.OpenApi.Client.Generator/nswag.json]
 {